 All of the recipe details are listed below, but click over to my Ask Tara tab and ask me any questions you may have.
 From how to make your roast leg of lamb more tender, to tips on making your Easter table spread beautiful and cohesive, I love answering your questions!

-- 3 tbsp lemon juice - juice of one lemon
+- 3 tablespoon lemon juice - juice of one lemon

 - 2½ tsp kosher salt